 - Our common intention is to hit the ball as hard as possible.
 But that does not bring good results each time.
 When you are not in a good position to execute the smash, you should focus more on timing and accuracy rather than power to continue the rally and give your effort to hit the ball hard at better positions.

 - Instead of taking the early position, many of us tend to watch the ball till it comes to head height.
 And then we try to move the feet for the smash which is a very bad practice as the shot ends up with a square-stance rather than a side-on stance.

 - When we try to hit the ball at a height higher than the shoulder height, we often mess up with the timing and drag the ball down towards the net.

 - Sometimes we may be tired and neglect to transfer the body weight from the back leg to the front leg during the smash stroke.

-Smash in table tennis is an offensive stroke that can be the ultimate weapon to your arsenal.
+Smash in table tennis is an offensive stroke that can be the ultimate weapon in your arsenal.
 Make effective use of smash with control, precision, and timing for maximum power.
 And as once again as I have earlier said, practice, practice, and practice is the only way that can make you the master of this advanced skill.